chrishayuk/chuk-llm/README.md

     if chunk.get("response"):
         print(chunk["response"], end="")

-# Stream GPT-OSS reasoning with tool integration
+# Stream GPT-OSS reasoning with complete thinking visibility
 async for chunk in stream_ollama_gpt_oss(
     "Analyze this data and create a report", tools=analysis_tools
 ):
-    # See the model's reasoning process AND tool usage live
+    # See the model's complete reasoning process live:
+    # "The user asks for data analysis.
+I should first understand the data structure,
+    #  then identify key patterns, calculate relevant metrics, and present findings..."
     if chunk.get("reasoning", {}).get("is_thinking"):
         print(f"🧠 {chunk['reasoning']['thinking_content']}", end="")
     elif chunk.get("tool_calls"):